 What is malicious damage in landlord insurance?

 It can be a landlord's worst nightmare—your rental property is vandalised by burglars, vandals or even tenants, leaving you with thousands of pounds worth of damage.
 Will your insurance cover the repairs?
-It depends on whether or not your landlord insurance covers malicious damage.
-It also depends on whether or not your policy covers malicious damage by tenants, as this is treated differently than damage by someone not legally allowed on your property like a burglar or vandal.
+It depends on whether or not your landlord insurance covers malicious damage—and if it covers malicious damage by tenants, as this is treated differently than damage by someone not legally allowed on your property like a burglar or vandal.

 What does malicious damage mean?